A Day in the Life of a Medical Laboratory Technician: What to Expect

 Documentation and Record-Keeping

-Accurate documentation and record-keeping are essential components of a medical laboratory technician's daily tasks.
+Accurate documentation and record‑keeping are essential components of a medical laboratory technician's daily tasks.
 Technicians must carefully record test results, maintain detailed logs of procedures performed, and ensure that all data is securely stored and easily accessible for future reference.
-Proper documentation is crucial for maintaining compliance with regulatory standards and facilitating continuity of care.
+A durable lab notebook helps keep notes organized and compliant with regulatory standards.

 Collaboration and Communication